Gordon Watson

 Douze points Moustache, Twin Twin – France

-Dix points Calm After The Storm, The Common Linnets – The Netherlands
+Dix points Calm After The Storm, The Common Linnets – The

 Huit points Coming Home, Firelight – Malta